My Tiny Senpai

 My Tiny Senpai (うちの会社の小さい先輩の話, Uchi no Kaisha no Chiisai Senpai no Hanashi) is a Japanese manga series written and illustrated by Saisou.
-It has been serialized in Takeshobo's Storia Dash website since April 2020, with its chapters collected into eleven tankōbon volumes as of August 2025.
+It was serialized on Takeshobo's Storia Dash website from April 2020 to September 2025 before being transferred to the Takecomic website in October 2025.
+Its chapters have collected into thirteen tankōbon volumes as of September 2026.
 An anime television series adaptation produced by Project No.9 aired from July to October 2023.
 A live-action television drama adaptation aired from January to March 2025.

 Plot

 Takuma Shinozaki is an office worker who is being mentored by a beautiful and diminutive young woman named Shiori Katase.
 Serving as his senpai, she likes to coddle him to ensure that he feels as relaxed as possible.
 In love with Katase, Shinozaki hopes that the time she spends with him is something more than just professional courtesy.